Middlebury Shield

 Either party may file an appeal from: 1) a determination regarding responsibility; and/or 2) the CRTIX Coordinator’s dismissal of a formal complaint or any allegations therein from the Title IX Sexual Harassment process, solely on the basis of one or more of the following circumstances:

-- The CRTIX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent, that affected the outcome of the matter.
+• The CRTIX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Reporting Individuals or Respondents generally, or the individual Reporting Individual or Respondent, that affected the outcome of the matter.

 Regardless of which party appeals, both parties may participate in the appeals process.
-Middlebury will provide written notification to the complainant and the respondent of any applicable appeal procedures at the time they receive the written determination regarding responsibility and any sanctions.
+Middlebury will provide written notification to the Reporting Individual and the Respondent of any applicable appeal procedures at the time they receive the written determination regarding responsibility and any sanctions.

 An appeal must articulate one of the three bases above and provide information to support the appealing party’s argument.
 Appeals must be filed no later than 5 business days after the date on which Middlebury transmitted the hearing officer’s written determination to the parties.
 The CRTIX Coordinator or appellate officer may extend this deadline if warranted by the circumstances.
 Middlebury reserves the right to assign an alternate appellate officer to avoid a conflict of interest or bias.
 The appellate officer will not be the same person as the hearing officer, the investigator, the CRTIX Coordinator, or a person who made a decision to dismiss a formal complaint.